MLInsightLab/MLInsightLab/README.md

    - Includes a Dask scheduler and multiple Dask workers for efficient task distribution.

 2. **JupyterHub**:
-   - Interactive, multi-user JupyterLab environment
+   - Interactive, multi-user JupyterLab environment.
-   - Automatically integrated with the other services in this platform
+   - Automatically integrated with the other services in this platform.

 3. **MLFlow**:
    - Experiment tracking, model registry, and model serving.